 - If you notice any signs of mold, cloudiness, or strange smells in your infusion, discard it immediately.
 When in doubt, throw it out!

 - Infused oils are perfect for cooking, marinades, or salad dressings.

 - Infused vinegar can add a flavor boost to sauces, marinades, or salads.

-This traditional British food preservation technique involves first cooking meat or fish, then sealing it in a pot with a layer of fat (like clarified butter).
-The fat makes an airtight seal and this helps to preserve the food.
+This traditional British food preservation technique involves cooking meat or fish, then sealing it in a pot with a layer of fat (like clarified butter).
+The fat makes an airtight seal, which helps preserve the food.
 Potted meat and fish are best known for being packed with juicy flavors… sounds yummy!